1.

 How to invest

-Geopolitical shocks are more frequent, impacting even traditional safe-haven assets.
+Geopolitical shocks are becoming more frequent, influencing even traditional “safe haven” U.S. assets.